greblus/solitito/README.md

 through an audio interface (recommended) or a microphone, recognises what you are playing, and walks you through jazz standards, intervals, scales and arpeggios.

-It is recommended to use audio interface for your quitar signal - model gets the harmonic content it was trained on rather than the room's noise and laptop's fan.

 Recognition runs on a small neural network (7.3M parameters) exported to ONNX.
 Everything — DSP, inference, UI — happens locally on the CPU.
 No network, no cloud, no account.